kristinemlarson/gnssrefl/tests/use_cases/use_gls1.md

 The antenna is mounted on a long pole; approximately 3.5-meter of the pole was above the ice at the time of installation.
 The receiver at the site only consistently tracks legacy GPS signals.
 A detailed discussion of the monument and data from the station can be found in [Larson, MacFerrin, and Nylen (2020)](https://tc.copernicus.org/articles/14/1985/2020/tc-14-1985-2020.pdf).
-Position time series for gls1 can be retrieved from the [Nevada Geodetic Laboratory](http://geodesy.unr.edu/gps_timeseries/tenv3/IGS14/GLS1.tenv3).
+Various position time series for gls1 can be retrieved from the [Nevada Geodetic Laboratory](http://geodesy.unr.edu/gps_timeseries/tenv3/IGS14/GLS1.tenv3).
+We also have a utility you can use:

+*download_unr gls1*

 More information about gls1 can be found on the [GNSS-IR Web App.](https://gnss-reflections.org/fancy6?example=gls1)

-gls1 is on an ice sheet, relatively smooth in all directions, so a special azimuth mask is not required. gls1 was originally installed with an elevation mask of 7 degrees, so 7-25 should be used for the elevation mask.
+gls1 is on an ice sheet, relatively smooth in all directions, so a special azimuth mask is not required. gls1 was originally installed with an elevation mask of 7 degrees, so 7-25 should be used with GNSS-IR.

 ## Reproduce the Web App